robfallows/tunguska-meteor-simple-todos/README.md

    => Your application is crashing.
 Waiting for file change.
    ```
 - `--once`: The runtime is built and tested once, but the test process does not exit.
 The meteor filewatcher does not re-run tests, even if files are changed.
-- [neither are used]: The runtime is built and tested, but the test process does not exit.
+- [neither is used]: The runtime is built and tested, but the test process does not exit.
 The meteor filewatcher continues to run, so changes to files will re-run the tests.
 A new test database is created at the start of the first test and persists throughout re-runs.
 Content in the database is retained between tests unless explicitly deleted.

 ## Next steps

 - Try breaking an existing test.
 For example, in `imports/a-unit/server/fixure.tests.js`, change `assert.isString(newUID)` to `assert.isNumber(newUID)`.
 - Add your own tests.
-- Add tests to yourown app!
+- Add tests to your own app!